section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 ### Development environment

 > **IMPORTANT** - We will not be using Expo in our project.
 Agora's React Native SDK does NOT work with expo managed workflow.
-This is because video calling SDKs need native modules that are not supported by Expo.
+This is because video calling SDKs require native modules that are not supported by Expo.

 You can follow [this](https://reactnative.dev/docs/environment-setup) documentation to set up the environment.

-Make sure you're follwing the React Native CLI Quickstart and not the Expo CLI Quickstart.
+Make sure you're following the React Native CLI Quickstart and not the Expo CLI Quickstart.

 ### Clone the starter code